 NDnano Undergraduate Research Fellowship (NURF) Program

-Update: The 2017 NURF application process is now closed, except for Naughton REU applicants.
+Update: The 2017 NURF application process is now closed, except for Naughton REU and McMaster University applicants.
 Check back in January for summer 2018 research opportunities!

 For the summer 2017 NURF program, NDnano has compiled several research projects from engineering and science faculty who are affiliated with the Center.
 The projects offer motivated undergraduates* the opportunity to learn more about a specific area of research, gain valuable skills, and be part of a cutting-edge research project in nanoscience or nanoengineering.